ARCHIVES

 Next, let’s visualize the “concave on convex” rule.
 Cup your palm and hold the ball still.
 Instead of moving the ball, move and roll your palm around the stationary ball.
 As your palm rolls around the ball, it also glides in the same direction.

 There is no need for a counter/opposite glide here because the concave surface will continue to move around the convex surface.
 So, when a concave joint surface is moving on a convex joint surface, roll and glide occur in the SAME direction.
+Distraction, another small-amplitude arthrokinematic motion, can also occur at the joint, helping to maintain optimal alignment and joint congruence during movement.

 Identification of joint surfaces